tmont/tail-stack-events/README.md

    wish to use a different profile, specify the name in the --profile option.
 If you with to specify the key/secret manually, use the --key and --secret options.
+   If named profile cannot be constructed, program will still try to use default credentials.

  Examples: